LeCan253/AWS_FCJ_Inter_Report/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+During my time in the program, I felt that the working environment was very open and friendly.
+The team members were always willing to support me when I encountered difficulties, whether it was a technical issue or a small task.
+The working space was quite comfortable and created a sense of concentration.
+If there were more team bonding activities, the experience would be more complete.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentor guides enthusiastically, always gives clear comments and explains thoroughly when I do not understand the problem.
+The admin team processes documents quickly, provides complete documents and always follows up to ensure I do not get stuck.
+What I like most is that the mentor encourages me to experiment and find solutions myself instead of giving me the answer right away.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assigned tasks are directly related to the knowledge I learned at school, and at the same time, they also open up many new aspects that I have never been exposed to before.
+Thanks to that, I not only consolidate the theory but also learn more practical things.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+During my internship, I was exposed to more professional working tools, familiarized myself with teamwork and internal communication processes.
+In addition, the mentor's sharing of career experiences helped me see my future direction more clearly.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The team culture is very positive.
+Everyone collaborates freely, respects each other, and always maintains a positive attitude towards work.
+When faced with urgent deadlines, the whole team works together to complete them.
+That makes me feel like I am not alone even though I am just an intern.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company supports reasonable allowances and creates flexible conditions regarding time when I have a study schedule or personal problems.
+In addition, participating in internal training sessions also helps me learn more practical knowledge.

 ---